Auchan: Russia

 Auchan (branded as Aшан) has been active on the Russian market since 2002 and had over 100 hypermarkets in the country by December 2016.
 It's the company's third largest market, after France and China.
 Revenues for the country reached $5 billion in 2014, ranking third behind the local retailers X5 Retail Group and Magnit.
 In 2016 it was ranked first in a list of the largest foreign-owned companies by the Russian edition of Forbes.

 In November 2021, Russian “Auchan” signed with online-delivery service "Sbermarket" a deal of strategic partnership in e-commerce until 2028.
 First, from 2022, both partners will be focused on delivery from darkstores as well as delivery and loyalty programs for B2B clients.
 In January 2022, Russian Auchan switched on 73 stores (more than a half of its stores, including "Atak") to Sbermarket delivery.

-One of few companies still operating in Russia after the country invaded and went to war against Ukraine.
-Despite EU and US sanctions Auchan have continued their operations in Russia, arguing they will continue to do so for "humanitarian reasons".
+One of few western companies operating in Russia after the country invaded Ukraine, Auchan has continued its operations in Russia, arguing it will continue to do so for "humanitarian reasons".

-In 2023 joint investigation by The Insider, Bellingcat and Le Monde revealed that Auchan Russia is actively supporting Russian occupational forces in Ukraine by periodically supplying food, clothes, cigarettes and other items.
+Auchan was added to the Ukrainian International Sponsors of War list following the 2023 joint investigation by The Insider, Bellingcat and Le Monde that claimed that Auchan Russia is actively supporting Russian military in Ukraine by periodically supplying food, clothes, cigarettes and other items.
 Official Auchan communications claimed these items were supplied to Donbas as "humanitarian help" but as noted in the investigation, all collected items were targeted at "adult men" including items that are never supplied in regular humanitarian help, such as cigarettes, and were thus intended for Russian soldiers.
 Auchan Russia reportedly both organizes "mandatory voluntary" collections among its employees and provides batches of these items for free.